Comprehensive Disaster Recovery Planning for Business Continuity

 • Store backups in secure offsite locations or on the cloud, in case of local disasters.

-5. Develop a communication plan.
+5. Develop a communication plan

 Communication is imperative during and after any disaster.
 The intention and processes of the organization must be disseminated to stakeholders immediately, maintaining transparency and accountability.
+Here are some tips for developing a communication plan:

 • Develop templates for critical communications to ensure speed and consistency of messages.